 The World Health Organization shares that 50 percent of the US adult population complain about headaches.
 That means it’s highly likely to bump into someone with the same problem as yours.
-Some of these patients turn to conventional medical approaches such as taking pain relievers, while others attempt to go all-natural by seeking the help of a chiropractor for migraines.
+Some of these patients turn to conventional medical approaches, such as taking pain relievers, while others attempt to go all-natural by seeking the help of a chiropractor for migraines.

 Doctors primarily recommend a remedy based on the cause of the headache symptoms.
 Sometimes, they can also establish their diagnosis on the accompanying symptoms or the critical characteristics of the pain (throbbing on one side, headaches that come and go, headache behind the eyes, etc.).

 While many people experience dehydration headaches, studies have yet to uncover why this happens.
-Some theorize that it involves the electrolytes imbalance in the body.
+Some theorize that it involves the electrolyte imbalance in the body.
 Others note that the pain results from the brain pulling away from the skull during excessive fluid loss.

 An average healthy individual has a blood glucose level ranging anywhere from 90 to 110 mg/DL.
 When the numbers fluctuate, your organs, such as the brain, suffer the consequences.
 Health professionals recommend consuming no more than six teaspoons of sugar.
 Interestingly, statistics show a stark contrast as adults and kids in the USA have around 22 to 34 teaspoons in their daily meals.